Table Of Contents

 Time-Series Analysis is the designation given to the broad field of study of theory and method for analyzing data that is in chronological order: time-indexed series of numerical observations/measurements.
 Such data arises in essentially all fields of empirical science and engineering, manufacturing, economics, and all other fields of quantitative historical analysis, and is of crucial importance in carrying out the scientific method applied to the empirical study of dynamic phenomena.
 So called science without empirical study is, in fact, not science at all—it is comprised of only theoretical research, only logical processes, and is consequently highly speculative and dangerous when used as a replacement for science.
 It exists outside the realm of realism.
 The development of today’s world of High-Technology has been made possible by various key disciplines, but real science and associated engineering based on the discipline of empirical time-series analysis is certainly among them.

 As explained in Statistical Spectral Analysis: A Nonprobabilistic Theory, Part I, Constant Phenomena, the seminal work on, and various applications of, empirical time-series analysis was done prior to 1950 and produced the roots of what has become the modern-day field of statistical time-series analysis, often referred to more recently as statistical signal processing because of the early major contributions to this field by electrical and computer engineers who did a great deal of the seminal work on digital implementations of algorithms for statistical analysis and data processing, gave birth to information theory, and applied this to develop the statistical theory of communications, which deals in signals that carry information and are stored and retrieved and transmitted from one location and received at another.
 Some pioneering work, but not much in the way of applications, prior to1950, includes the concepts of probability and stochastic processes.
+A formal mathematical model for the stochastic process was initiated by Kolmogorov in 1933 and work in earnest began in the 1940s.
 These abstractions did not begin to permeate the field until around 1950 and, thereafter, its rapid growth in popularity among mathematicians had the—in some ways—unfortunate impact of rendering subsequent theory of statistical time-series analysis—especially ergodic models for applications where time averages are of primary interest—unnecessarily abstract and difficult for empirically-minded students and practicing analysts to grasp, to intuit, and to apply in a practical manner.
 This is explained in considerable detail on Page 3.

 Most likely it is because probability plays a central role in information theory that the stochastic process formulation of signal processing replaced the original temporal (FOT) formulation from time-series analysis.
 To be sure, stochastic processes have their place in mathematical theories that permeate many fields of quantitative study of dynamical systems.
 And, in many applications, it is essential that the stochastic processes are nonstationary and non-cyclostationary.
 But it is a shame that the stochastic theory of stationary processes was adopted in place of the FOT theory that preceded it.
 Similarly, it is most unfortunate that as cyclostationarity came on the scene in the mid-1980s practicing researchers and university professors, all indoctrinated in the stochastic theory of stationary processes, to the exclusion of the less abstract FOT theory, preferred (out of ignorance it would seem) the more familiar stochastic process framework to study and teach this emerging field despite the sound arguments against this proffered by the field’s leading pioneer (WCM).
 Paradigms of thought are not easily shifted.
 Many examples in science are cited on Page 7.
 As Albert Einstein said, What is right is not always popular and what is popular is not always right.